planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Better, every party member fit enough for mischief during a long break should just accept a Downtime Voucher instead.
 This is a token their Player can spend later to retroactively reveal something helpful they did during the Downtime.
 For example, bought a speedboat or added a new feature to their utility belt.
 These are used during play, and if used cleverly they can be real lifesavers.

 {: .highlight}
-Those not involved in a long Scene may get a Downtime Voucher.
+>- Those not involved in a long Scene may get a *Downtime Voucher*.

 ## Actions